rapid7/le_node/README.md

 ```

 Each logger object is an instance of [EventEmitter](http://nodejs.org/docs/v0.4.10/api/events.html#events.EventEmitter).
 You can listen for the following events:

   * _log_: capture each log event (maybe for your own archive)
   * _error_: get notification of any errors in the logging system itself

 ## Conventions

-The standard syslog log levels are used by default: debug, info , notice, warning, err, crit , alert, emerg.
+The standard syslog log levels are used by default: debug, info, notice, warning, err, crit , alert, emerg.

 However, if installed as a winston transport (using the _winston_ method), then the winston levels are used: silly, verbose, info, warn, debug, error.